yeonghoo2/crashloop-operator/README.md

 [![License](https://img.shields.io/github/license/yeonghoo2/crashloop-operator)](LICENSE)
 [![Helm Chart](https://img.shields.io/badge/helm-chart-blue)](https://yeonghoo2.github.io/crashloop-operator)

-> A Kubernetes operator that automatically detects and removes ReplicaSets with pods stuck in CrashLoopBackOff state, helping maintain cluster health and resource efficiency.
+> A Kubernetes operator that automatically detects and removes ReplicaSets where ALL pods are in CrashLoopBackOff state.

 ## 🎯 Overview

-The CrashLoop Operator is a Kubernetes operator that automatically detects and removes ReplicaSets with pods stuck in failure states.
-It helps maintain cluster health and resource efficiency by cleaning up problematic ReplicaSets that consume resources without providing value.
+The CrashLoop Operator is a Kubernetes operator that automatically detects and removes ReplicaSets where all pods are stuck in CrashLoopBackOff state.
+It helps maintain cluster health and resource efficiency by cleaning up problematic ReplicaSets.

 ### What it does
 - **Monitors** ReplicaSets across your Kubernetes cluster
-- **Detects** ReplicaSets with pods in CrashLoopBackOff state or exceeding progress deadlines
+- **Detects** ReplicaSets where ALL pods are in CrashLoopBackOff state
 - **Removes** qualifying ReplicaSets automatically to free up cluster resources

 ### Why it's useful
 The operator is particularly valuable in deployment environments like Argo Rollouts where failed deployments can leave ReplicaSets running indefinitely.
 This commonly occurs when:
-- Pods enter CrashLoopBackOff state and keep restarting
+- All pods enter CrashLoopBackOff state and keep restarting
 - Deployment processes fail to properly clean up failed ReplicaSets
 - Integration with service meshes (like Istio) prevents proper cleanup of stuck deployments

 By automatically removing these problematic ReplicaSets, the operator helps maintain cluster stability and prevents resource waste.

 ### Key Features

-- **🔍 Intelligent Detection**: Monitors ReplicaSets with exactly 1 replica and 0 ready replicas
+- **🔍 Precise Detection**: Only deletes ReplicaSets where ALL pods are in CrashLoopBackOff state
-- **⚡ Automatic Cleanup**: Removes ReplicaSets when pods are in CrashLoopBackOff state
+- **⚡ Automatic Cleanup**: Removes problematic ReplicaSets automatically
-- **🛡️ Safety First**: Only targets specific failure patterns to avoid accidental deletions
+- **🛡️ Safety First**: Conservative approach - only deletes when all pods are clearly failing
-- **📊 Configurable Thresholds**: Customizable restart count and check intervals
+- **📊 Configurable**: Customizable restart count and check intervals
 - **🚀 Easy Deployment**: Simple Helm chart installation
 - **🔒 Secure**: Minimal RBAC permissions and non-root container execution